Federal Reserve now expects to cut interest rates just once in 2024 amid sticky inflation

 "The fact that the Fed scaled back the number of rate cuts from three to one is going to disappoint those who were hoping for a summer rate drop," said Bright MLS chief economist Lisa Sturtevant in an email.
 "Mortgage rates, which have remained higher for longer, will likely remain in the high sixes until later this year."

+Some Federal Reserve participants have pushed back their rate-cut expectations into 2025, Powell added.
+The Fed's Summary of Economic Projections, also released today, shows four cuts penciled in for next year, with the benchmark rate expected to dip to about 4.1% by the end of 2025.

+"Rate cuts that might have taken place this year, take place next year," Powell said.
+"There are fewer rate cuts in the median this year, but one more next year.
+By year-end 2025 and 2026, you are almost exactly where you would have been — it's just later."

-In recent months, Fed Chair Jerome Powell has stated that the central bank prefers keeping rates elevated until inflation falls closer to its 2% annual target because of the risk that cutting too soon could fuel another round of price spikes.
+Powell on Wednesday again stated that the central bank prefers keeping rates elevated until inflation falls closer to its 2% annual target because of the risk that cutting too soon could fuel another round of price spikes.

 Still, the Fed's quarterly projections of future interest rate cuts are by no means fixed in time.
-Policymakers frequently revise their plans for rate cuts or hikes depending on how economic growth and inflation measures evolve over time.
+Policymakers frequently revise their plans for rate cuts or hikes depending on how economic growth and inflation measures evolve over time, something that Powell stressed on Wednesday.

+"Now we have today's inflation reading, which is very much more positive," he said, adding, "One reading is just one reading ... you don't want to be too motivated by any single data point."